Tommi2Day/OpenMAMA-docker/README.md

     create message vpn "mama-vpn" with service SMF, basic auth and user "mama" with password "mama"
  - dump_mama-vpn.sh

-    uses sdkperf_c todump all traffic an message vpn mama-vpn
+    uses sdkperf_c to dump all traffic an message vpn mama-vpn

 Alternativ you may copy the related scripts to another unix box.
 Pls review and adopt the scripts regarding hostnames, IPs passwords etc. ssh keys and passwords or use SolAdmin.

+**Remember:** Solace software is subject to there propretary license

 #### Notes:
 - you can only run one publisher and one subscriber at a given time with the provided starter scripts.